BenJeau/auth-thing/README.md

 The system is built with:
 - Rust backend using Axum web framework
+- React frontend with Tanstack Query and Router styled with TailwindCSS and Shadcn/UI
 - Database integration for persistent storage
 - Email delivery capabilities for verification
 - Security features like password hashing